mainmatter/playbook/process/README.md

 team member(s) will self-assign it.
 Issues are only assigned once work on them is actually started.
 Once an issue is closed via a [pull requests](../workflow/) or if it is blocked and cannot progress, the team member(s) will self-assign another issue from the iteration backlog.
+We recommend [releasing changes](../workflow/) to production (or at least a staging) system as they are completed.

 If there are any changes requested to the iteration after the planning meeting (e.g. due to unforeseeable changes to features or severe bugs popping up in